 - Washington state

-Those results are not surprising since we already noted that public schools do a better job of serving rural communities which make up good portions of some of the above states.
+Those results are not surprising since we already noted that public schools do a better job of serving rural communities that make up good portions of some of the above states.

 — David Loewenberg (@davidloe) August 20, 2018